20 Chic Backyard Ideas to Prep Your Space for Summer

 Pottery Barn Ternary Fountain

 There’s a reason spas often have water fountains in their waiting rooms: The sound of trickling water elicits a total state of calm.
-Placing one in your garden or in the corner of your backyard not only creates a focal point but it also adds a zen-like ambiance that makes stress melt away.
+Placing one in your garden or in the corner of your backyard not only creates a focal point but it also adds a zen-like vibe that makes stress melt away.
 Bonus points if you can get the hubs to give you a little shoulder rub.

 13. Make Space for Lawn Games